Leave no space untapped with these innovative ways to keep clutter at bay

-Kitchen storage is one of the most important elements to get right in this busy space, so work with your kitchen designer at the outset to create a set-up that works for your day-to-day needs.
-These clever solutions are a great place to start.
+It’s important to build plenty of kitchen storage into this busy space.
+Pots, pans, spices and kitchen gadgets all need a place to live, so work with a designer from the outset to create a set-up that works for your day-to-day needs.
+These solutions, from clever corners and pocket doors to plinth steps, are a great place to start.

 1. Drawers within drawers